Non-existence of complete K\"ahler metric of negatively pinched holomorphic sectional curvature: Proof of Theorem

-where $u=\min h(t,t)$ for all $t\in \mathbb{C}^n$ with $g(t,t)=1$. \begin{proof} By Lemma~\ref{lemma:wu}, we may assume that a holomorphic sectional curvature is a Gaussian curvature of some imbedded $1$-dimensional complex submanifold of $\Omega$.
-Thus we may regard $g$ and $h$ as positive smooth functions defined in an open set in $\mathbb{C}$, $H(mh+g)$ defined as ~\eqref{eq:gaussian_curv} the holomorphic sectional curvatures of a hermitian metric $mh+g$.
+where $g'$ and $h'$ are respectively the induced metrics of $g$ and $h$ on $\Omega$, and therefore $g'+mh'$ is the induced metric of $g+mh$ on $\Omega'$.
+Thus we can regard $g$ and $h$ as positive smooth functions defined in an open set in $\mathbb{C}$, the holomorphic sectional curvatures $H(mh+g)$ of a hermitian metric $mh+g$ can be regarded as ~\eqref{eq:gaussian_curv}.
 Then for each $m\in \mathbb{N}$, by Proposition~\ref{prop:HSC},